Life lessons learned from kids can be an invaluable source of wisdom for adults.

 Hold on to your fire.

-When we push past our fears, take risks and make a commitment to act on our passions – just like the Wright Brothers did – not only does the unrealistic become realistic, it can actually become routine!
+When we push past our fears, take risks, and commit to acting on our passions, just like the Wright Brothers did.

 Life Lesson #3.